|

 SWCPC 589

-Image of 1 tintype portrait from the Fred Weyl family who farmed near
+Image is one tintype portrait from the Fred Weyl family who farmed near

 Plainview, Texas.